 But let us not lose sight of the fact that Jehovah is the original Father.
 You might say he invented fathering.
 He implanted in every creature the desire to reproduce and to nurture and protect their young.
 Should we imagine that the heavenly father is different from his creation in that respect?

-Although Jesus was not given all things originally, apparently it was the intention of our heavenly Father from the beginning that his first Son eventually become his heir.
+Although Jesus was not given all things originally, apparently it was the intention of our heavenly Father from the beginning that his first Son eventually becomes his heir.

 The question Trinity devotees ought to consider is whether God’s magnanimity in bestowing such blessings upon his beloved one diminishes his glory or adds to it?
 If it is the latter, then what ought to be the punishment for those who heedlessly promote a lie that obscures God’s glory?